PradKalkar/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

 - For example, Alexa - a smart device made by Amazon - can answer your call "Alexa, what time is it?" and then Alexa will respond to you.
 - Trigger word detection systems include:
   ![](Images/79.png)
-- For now, the trigger word detection literature is still evolving so there actually isn't a single universally agreed on the algorithm for trigger word detection yet.
+- For now, the trigger word detection literature is still evolving so there actually isn't a best algorithm for trigger word detection yet.
 But let's discuss an algorithm that can be used.
 - Let's now build a model that can solve this problem:
   - X: audio clip
   - X has been preprocessed and spectrogram features have been returned of X